JenArmenta/JenArmenta/README.md

 **PERSONALLY:**
-I am mom, wife, and geek.
+I am a wife, mom and geek.
 I love table-top role playing games, beer flights, goth music and darkwave.

 You can reach me at jenarmenta@gmail.com.